blitz-js/blitz/.changeset/many-fans-fetch.md

 "@blitzjs/recipe-tailwind": patch
 ---

-This change is to reflect the directory change from app/pages to src/pages.
-It checks for which directories exists first so it is compatible with either versions.
+This change reflects the directory change from app/pages to src/pages for the receipts chakra-ui, next-ui, tailwind.
+It checks for which directories exists and is compatible with either versions.